mattv8/yourls-ldap-plugin/README.md

 Usage
 -----
 When yourls-cas-plugin is enabled and user was not successfuly authenticated using data specified in yourls_user_passwords, an LDAP authentication attempt will be made.
+If LDAP authentication is successful, then you will immediately go to the admin interface.

 Configuration
 -------------